 To be a talent magnet who can attract and retain employees, a company has to first become a place that deserves to have the top talents.
 Then, your compensation has to be better than your competitor’s offer for the same role.
-Apart from that, work culture plays a huge part in employee engagement and growth opportunities.
+Apart from that, work culture plays a huge part in employee engagement, growth opportunities and retention of employees.
 Employees also tend to stick around longer when they feel appreciated and rewarded for great performance.
 Of late, work flexibility has also become a major area of concern for employees.

 Why talent identification and retention is vital?